Syungyude: Geography

 The Syungyude originates in the eastern Central Siberian Plateau.
 In its upper course it flows southeast for a long distance, finally descending into a floodplain.
 It meanders strongly just north of the Motorchuna, flowing parallel to it until it turns northeast and then NNE in a wide arc.
 In its last stretch the Syungyude flows roughly northwards with the floodplain of the Lena to the east.
 It runs parallel to the great river until it joins the right bank of the Molodo 167 km upstream of its mouth in the Lena.

 Tributaries

 The longest tributary of the Syungyude is the 144 km long Kyuskyurdeen (Кюскюрдьээн), joining it from the left.
-Other major triutaries are the 66 km long Kisiliike, 43 km long Kharyyalaakh, 51 km long Kurung-Yurege and 51 km long Muuna from the left, as well as the 48 km long Ulakhan-Orusuoka, 39 km long Orusuoka-Syra, 57 km long Orusuoka, 122 km long Khaiyrgastaakh, 53 km long Serpekelekh and 34 km long Argaa-Salaa from the right.
+Other major tributaries are the 66 km long Kisiliike, 43 km long Kharyyalaakh, 51 km long Kurung-Yurege and 51 km long Muuna from the left, as well as the 48 km long Ulakhan-Orusuoka, 39 km long Orusuoka-Syra, 57 km long Orusuoka, 122 km long Khaiyrgastaakh, 53 km long Serpekelekh and 34 km long Argaa-Salaa from the right.